Frequently Asked Questions

 Find answers to the most common questions about Databasus, including installation, configuration and backup strategies.

-Databasus uses the pg_dump's directory format with zstd compression at level 5 instead of the plain SQL format because it provides the most efficient balance between:
+For logical backups, Databasus uses pg_dump's custom format with zstd compression at level 5 instead of the plain SQL format because it provides the most efficient balance between:

 This decision was made after extensive testing and benchmarking of different PostgreSQL backup formats and compression methods.
 You can read more about testing here PostgreSQL backups: comparing pg_dump speed in different formats and with different compression.